Skylights and roof windows

+Maintenance should include regular cleaning of the external roof and visible internal surfaces.
 Leaf debris should not be allowed to pile up on skylight materials since rainwater leaches decomposed chemicals out of the leaf litter and causes severe staining.
-Leaf debris can also be a cause of corrosion and subsequent roof damage.
+Leaf debris can also cause corrosion and subsequent roof damage.

 References and additional reading

-Australian Fenestration Rating Council. www.afrc.org.au
+- Australian Fenestration Rating Council

 - Skylight Industry Association.

-Principal author: Dr Peter Lyons
+Original author: Dr Peter Lyons